yummyzzzz/CoreInstaller/README.md

 _[System Information retriever (CoreView)](https://github.com/yummyzzzz/CoreView)._

 _and a lot more Projects coming in the future._

-**Is CoreInstaller open source?**

-_No, CoreInstaller is not open source for now, because of Security reasons._

 **What does CoreInstaller do, and why does it need Internet Connection?**